9 Common Fishkeeping Mistakes and How to Avoid Them

 Fish do not require constant care and attention.
 They are not like dogs who need frequent exercise and a lot of affection.
 You should stop trying to look for signs of illness all the time, and stop placing or rearranging decoration, plants, and gravel.
 If you get obsessed, you’ll end up playing inside the aquarium every day, changing the water circulation, cleaning the filters and sand, and thus, causing stress and problems for your fish.

 Solution: If you want your fish to be happy and healthy, then leave things alone.
-Your aquarium does not have to be perfect, just in good living conditions.
+Your aquarium does not have to be perfect, just in good living condition.
 A biologically active aquarium is achieved only when the water flow is stable, gravel is set, and filters are not handled.
 The best results are obtained with less care.
-An established aquarium becomes very stable, and consumes nitrogen elements by itself.
+An established aquarium becomes very stable and consumes nitrogen elements by itself.

 4. Inadequate Filtration

 Aquariums usually come with simple, standard filters that you will need to upgrade if you want to give your fish the best living conditions.

 Solution: Provide a superior filtration system recommended by filter manufacturers, but at the same time, avoid ones that create strong water currents.

 Take for example an aquarium of 100 liters with a recommended 100-liter aquarium filter.
 In theory, this should be adequate.
 But if one day you have an excess amount of waste, the filter will not be able to handle it, and you’ll end up with a mess.
 So, to be sure that your aquarium water will be adequately filtered, I recommend getting an extra one of equal or greater capacity.
 Why?
 If one filter starts to fail or some debris gets stuck in it and reduces the water flow, there will always be another one to work as a backup.